protontypes/open-sustainable-technology/README.md

 - [MAPL](https://github.com/GEOS-ESM/MAPL) - A foundation layer of the GEOS architecture, whose original purpose is to supplement the Earth System Modeling Framework.
 - [MESMER](https://github.com/MESMER-group/mesmer) - Stochastically creates Earth System Model-specific spatio-temporally correlated climate variable field realizations at a negligible computational cost.
 - [CMIP6_CVs](https://github.com/WCRP-CMIP/CMIP6_CVs) - Core Controlled Vocabularies for use in CMIP6.
+- [CleF](https://github.com/coecms/clef) - Searches the Earth System Grid Federation datasets stored at the Australian National Computational Infrastructure, both data published on the NCI ESGF node as well as files that are locally replicated from other ESGF nodes.

 ### Climate Data Processing and Access